adrien-febvay/-typescript-partial-lib-dom/README.md

 * @returns a function accordingly (without the `window` parameter).

 Alternatively, you may use:
-* The `browserFnOrWarn` function to send a warning to the standard output when not running on a browser.
+* The `browserFnOrWarn` function to send a warning to the error output when not running on a browser.
 * The `browserFnOrThrow` function to throw an error when not running on a browser.

 ## React utilities